-Startups that struggle with their original idea will often undergo a "pivot" or a sharp change in business direction, in an effort to reinvent themselves and find a sustainable niche.
-Sometimes, when businesses
+Startups that struggle with their original idea will often undergo a "pivot" or a significant change in business direction, in an effort to reinvent themselves and find a sustainable niche.
+Sometimes, when businesses try to opportunistically cash in on trendy PR lingo that has lifted other companies' stock prices, they will engage in more than one pivot (see our recent reporting on Ideanomics, for example).